Lofty Ambition

 The mesquite wood used in this piece came from a single tree in La Grange, Texas that was cut down to clear property.

-‘Lofty Ambition’ was one of our first production-style pieces.
-Inspired by the natural limestone formations in a cave north of Austin, Texas, the carving was done free hand, meaning no pattern was used.
+Lofty Ambition’ was one of the first production-style pieces, inspired by the natural limestone formations in a cave north of Austin, Texas.
 Follow the intricate contours of this panel and imagine centuries of flowing water carving through limestone.
-We recommend using multiple light sources to help bring out the complex shapes and vibrant colors.
+Using multiple light sources helps to bring out the complex shapes and vibrant colors.